JustFlyIt/EffectiveCPPExamples/Item8/README.md

 Example3 -  Solution 2 - Swallow the exceptions

-Example4 -  Solution 3 - Empower the client

 Compile examples with:

   g++ Example1 (or 2, 3).cpp     // Compile and linker